sparkflows/sparkflows-docs/docs/aws/admin-guide/access-and-reload.rst

 Access Sparkflows and Create Users
 ---------------------
+Follow the steps given below:

 #.
 Obtain the public IP or DNS of your AWS instance from the AWS Console -> Instances.

 #.
-Open a web browser and enter the following URL: http://sparkflows_IP:8080, where **sparkflows_IP** should be replaced with the actual IP or DNS of your instance.
+Open a web browser and enter the following URL: http://sparkflows_IP:8080,

+   where **sparkflows_IP** should be replaced with the actual IP or DNS of your instance.

 #.
 By default, Sparkflows provides two user accounts: **admin** with the password **admin**, and **test** with the password **test**.